Command Parsing

 • RequiredSwitchArgumentsProvided: Checks to see if the required switch arguments are provided or not

-After the above class constructor is called, the shell attempts to execute an alias command, if found.
+After the above class constructor is called, the shell attempts to execute a mod or alias command, if found.
 Else, the built-in command is going to be executed.
+It checks for these redirection flags:

 Finally, the command executor thread is fired up with the ExecuteCommandParameters instance to hold command execution parameters for the same thread.
 The thread is then started.